drufball/yosai/_drafts/intrigue.md

 Soundstealer scoffed.
 "What does it matter who is the strongest squad of children?
 Your ultimate strength is more important."

 "Fine!
 We don't need your contracts anyways.
 We'll find our own."
+She leaned back in her seat, arms crossed.

 Moto sat with his mouth slightly open.
 What just happened?
-They had succeeded.
-That was supposed to bring him closer to Soundstealer.
-But just like that it was falling away.
+This mission was supposed to bring him closer to Soundstealer.
+But just like that it had fallen away.

-Moto looked to Keta, wondering how the shapeling would react to the conversation.
-His eyes were down, his hand on his chin thoughtfully.
+He looked to Keta, but the shapeling's eyes were down, his hand on his chin thoughtfully.
 Keta had been quiet since he heard what happened to the prisoners.

 A knock came at the far door, interrupting everyone's thoughts.
-Moto started to stand, but Soundstealer held out a hand.
+Moto stood, but Soundstealer held out a hand.
 "That is unnecessary.
 I will take the boy inside and finalize the contract."
 The boy gave one last nervous look over his shoulder before Soundstealer led him inside and closed the door.

 As soon as he was out of sight Fumi turned to them.
 "Ignore him, guys.
 He can't be stubborn forever.
 We just need to prove him wrong.
-Eventually we're going to be so strong he'll be begging for us to help on contracts just like every other master."
+Eventually we'll be so strong he'll be begging for us to help on contracts."

 Moto grunted noncommittally.
 He thought getting close to Fumi was a good way to get close to Soundstealer as well.
 But it seemed like the two were at odds.
 He needed to reconsider his plans.

 A few moments later Soundstealer walked from the room alone, folding the contract and placing it in his robe.

 Moto nodded towards the paper.
-"Doesn't one of us need to sign that?"
+"Does one of us need to sign that?"

 "Unnecessary.
 I signed it myself."

 Fumi bounced forward, earlier confrontation momentarily forgotten.
 "Can we at least see it?
 My first contract!"

-Soundstealer finished stowing the contract hastily and made his way for the door.
+Soundstealer finished stowing the contract and made for the door.
 "Control yourself, daughter.
 This is nothing to be excited about."

-Weird.
-Why didn't he want them to see the contract?
+Was he hiding the contract?
 They already knew the contents.
-Unless there was something on the final contract that he didn't want them to see.
-Moto pushed his bag beneath his chair as he stood, leaving the room without it.
+Unless there was something new on the final contract that he didn't want them to see.
+Moto pushed his bag beneath the chair as he stood, leaving the room without it.

 As they neared the exit, Moto slowed.
 "Ah!
 I forgot my bag.
 One second, let me go grab it."
 He turned and ran back up the stairs before anyone could suggest otherwise.

 Moto returned to the room and scooped up his bag.
 He looked around, then brought his ear to the door that Soundstealer entered before.
 Silent.
-He eased open the door and slipped inside.
-He moved fast, knowing he didn't have much time before Soundstealer would get suspicious.
+He eased open the door and slipped inside, moving fast.
+He didn't have much time before Soundstealer would get suspicious.

-On the desk was a stack of thick papers in case contracts needed to be updated or amended.
-Writing utensils sat beside the papers.
+On the desk was a thick stack of paper in case contracts needed amendments.
+Writing utensils sat beside the stack.
 Moto grabbed a stick of charcoal and rubbed it lightly across the top sheet.
 Faint white lines appeared where the page above had been written on.
-Moto read the first line he had rubbed.
+He read some of the lines.

 __boy to be retrieved and returned to Jidoka unharmed.
 Soundstealer to__

-He smiled, snatching the paper and tucking it into his bag, then made his way out of the room and back down the stairs.
-If Soundstealer wasn't going to give them more missions, Moto would learn more about his clients by himself.
+He smiled, snatching the paper and tucking it into his bag.
+He made his way out of the room and back down the stairs.
+If Soundstealer wasn't going to give them more missions, Moto would learn about his clients on his own.